urswilke/pyramidi/README.md

   [fluidsynth](https://www.fluidsynth.org/) installed, but if I understand correctly R will do that for you),
 - `av::av_audio_convert()` to convert wav to mp3 files

-If you’re new to midi, [mido’s documentation](https://mido.readthedocs.io/en/latest/) might be a good start.

 ## Installation